barbacbd/RedHatDocs/installer/ClusterBot.md

 ## Add the Pull Secret

 Visit the [link](https://docs.ci.openshift.org/docs/getting-started/useful-links/#clusters) at the top of this page.
 Click on the registry on the page.
 Following the example above, `build05` would be selected where you would be taken to a page similar to the image below.
+If you cannot find the link at the top of the listed page, please visit [this page](https://console-openshift-console.apps.build05.l9oh.p1.openshiftapps.com/k8s/all-namespaces/secrets) directly.

 <h1 align="center">
     <img src=".images/RegistryHomePage.png"/>